 More length doesn't necessarily mean more time in front of the mirror.
 Even if you're carrying waist length locks, use a waver instead of a barrel iron (like this option from R Session) and you'll have unique, easy to achieve waves.
 Sweep them to the side and you're good to go.

 Cara Delevigne sports her 1" barrel curls to one side with the help of a matching accessory.
-Accessories are having a moment and the one you use can determine just how casual or formal your style is. our post on which (P.S., these are are favorites that are currently trending.)
+Accessories are having a moment and the one you use can determine just how casual or formal your style is.
+(P.S., these are are trending favorites.)

 Second Day Sweep